 Kelly is highly susceptible to motion sickness, admires fearless people, and finally embraced her Midwestern roots and the crease that forms under her nose when she smiles.

 Oh, and she writes too.
-And edits creative nonfiction over at 3Elements Literary Review.

 Kelly reserves the right to modify this page as soon as she figures out who she really is.
 She thanks you for your patience…self-awareness is hard.